Not about fit in, it’s about truly belonged

-There is no “one-size-fits-all” life, family needs to take time weighing what’s important and set the priorities, finally try to balance among them.
+There is no “one-size-fits-all” life; family needs to take time weighing what’s important and set the priorities, finally try to balance among them.
 Important choice takes time and attention.

 1. Time for a change!

 Our gut feeling tells us that this is the moment and if we don’t do it now!
 When??
-After all the discussing and researching, a big part of this decision is trusting my instincts!
+After all the discussion and researching, a big part of this decision is trusting my instincts!
 We are going to take the risk and be adventurous!

 Be brave.
 Take risks.
 Nothing can substitute experience. – Paulo Coelho

-2. Multicultural environment
+2. Multicultural City

 Parents always want to provide the best possible educational environment for their children, and we are no different.
 While all children are unique and develop at their own pace, the cultural influence during their development is playing a significant role.